SECUREFOREST/WebMap/README.md

 - Search for CVE and Exploits based on CPE collected by Nmap
 - RESTful API

-## Roadmap for v2.3x
+## Roadmap for v2.4x
 You love WebMap and you know python?
 We need your help!
-This is what we want deploy for the v2.3:
+This is what we want deploy for the v2.4:
-- [todo] Improve template: try to define better the html template and charts
+- [In progress] Improve template: try to define better the html template and charts
+- [In progress] Various bug fixes
 - [todo] Improve API: create a documentation/wiki about it
 - [todo] Wiki: create WebMap User Guide on GitHub
-- [working] Authentication or something that could blocks access to WebMap if != localhost
-- [working] Scan diff: show difference between two scheduled nmap scan report
 - [todo] Zaproxy: Perform web scan using the OWASP ZAP API

+## Changes on v2.3
+- Scan diff: show difference between two scheduled nmap scan report
+- Authentication or something that could blocks access to WebMap if != localhost
 ## Changes on v2.2
 - fixed bug on missing services
 - Run nmap from WebMap